ledlaux/pikoPD/README.md

 1. HVCC supported vanilla pd objects should work.
 2. Added heavylib object support (hv.osc, hv.lfo and other).
 3. [print] objects are parsed automatically, so you can have many of them inside the patch.
 4. Some things are still hardcoded like LED inside the main.cpp. [s LED] needs to be kept inside pd patch.
+5. Switching compiler to pico from pico2 in settings.json not yet implemented.

 ## Requirements